ropensci/roweb3/content/blog/2025-10-06-verification/index.md

 {{< figure src="noam.png" alt="" >}}

-In clear text on our [about page](/about/) you can read that Noam is rOpenSci executive director indeed, but that's not what Mastodon used to assess whether that URL, `ropensci.org/about`, represented Noam in some way.
+In clear text on our [about page](/about/) you can read that Noam is rOpenSci's executive director indeed, but that's not what Mastodon uses to assess whether `ropensci.org/about` represents Noam in some way.
-What it used is this metadata field in the head of the website:
+Mastodon uses this metadata field in the head of the website:

 ```html
 <a rel=me href=https://ecoevo.social/@noamross><img src=/images/users/mastodon.svg alt style=max-width:16px;max-height:16px></a>
 ```

 After we added that field to the website, Noam went to his Mastodon profile settings to add the URL which triggered a query from Mastodon to `ropensci.org/about`.
-Mastodon found this field in the web page, and was able to verify that URL.
+Mastodon found this field in the web page, and was able to verify the URL.

 This DIY verification is actually one of [Mastodon's selling points](https://joinmastodon.org/verification), as it doesn't rely on some arbitrary measure of popularity or importance, just on logic.